in123-new/Image-Treatment-with-python/README.md

 # Image Treatment python
- Image processing allows us to transform and manipulate thousands of images at a time and extract useful insights from them using python let's discover in this projects how to use python for image processing
+ Image processing allows us to transform and manipulate thousands of images at a time and extract useful insights from them using python let's discover in this projects how to use python and a specific packages for image processing